-The structure of The New Beacon is founded on preparing boys for departure at 13 having taken the Common Entrance exam (to independent senior schools) or a scholarship.
+For over 100 years, the structure of The New Beacon was founded on preparing boys for departure at 13 having taken the Common Entrance exam (to independent senior schools) or a scholarship.

 While we are unashamedly proud of our academic tradition, standards and expectations, there is a vast amount more to the Senior School than exams.
 Much happens in a boy’s life between the ages of 11 and 13; he grows from a child into a young adult.